juanvergaramunoz/AI_Algorithms/README.md

             Read document for more detail

             STATE: Refers to an object that contains all information about the current board (state)
-            PUT_ACTION: A function that is called with the chosen action as a parameter
+            PUT_ACTION: A function that is used to pass the chosen action as a parameter

        - min_val(self, state, alpha, beta, depth)  [INTERNAL FUNCTION]